simo4-4/DAG_Workflow_Manager/README.md

 ## Solution: A DAG Task Manager

+### Inspiration:
+I got inspired from the way Apache Airflow works!
+Would love to further improve this implementation to possibly allow each task to run on a distributed server where a streaming queue such as kafka runs between the dependencies

 ### Usage:
 - To run the default configuration:
-  `python -m src.run_workflow`
+  `python -m src.run_workflow` which will run a OfferWorkFlow instance by default

 - To run with a custom configuration:
   `python -m src.run_workflow --config "your config path"`

-- To define and run your custom workflow with corresponding tasks, create a new workflow class and execute it through the `run_workflow` file.
+- To define and run your custom workflow with corresponding tasks, create a new workflow class, add it to the factory pattern, run it through the `run_workflow` file using the `--workflow` argument.
+(E.g, `python -m src.run_workflow --workflow NewWorkFlow --config "your config path"`)

 ### How It Works:
 1. **Task Definition & Dependencies**: